JyotiInHex/Arogyam/Privacy_Policy.md

 - **Personal Information**: This includes your name, email address, phone number, and other contact details you provide when registering for an account.
 - **Medical Information**: This may include doctor appointments, prescriptions, and other health-related information.
 - **Location Information**: We may collect your location to help you find nearby doctors and pharmacies.
-- **Device Information**: Information about the device and operating system you use to access ArogyamCare.
+- **Device Information**: Information about the device and operating system you use to access Arogyam.

 ## 2. How We Use Your Information